open-data/opengov/docs/drupal9testing.md

 </h1>

 <h2 tabindex="-1" dir="auto">
-◼ Checking your User-Account for bugs; Editing account information and viewing submissions.
+🟩 Checking your User-Account for bugs; Editing account information and viewing submissions.
 </h2>

 <ol>
 <li class="task-list-item">
-  <b>Editing your account information</b> - After selecting your user account/profile under the "Edit" tab, you should be able to:
+  <h3>Editing your account information - In the "Edit" option within your User Account page, you should be able to:</h3>
   <ul>
     <li>
     - [ ]